FernandoGalende/clean-to-do/README.md

 This is a Single Page Application created with vite using a React Typescript template.

+## Instructions

+This website is designed for registering our daily tasks, accessible through a straightforward login page.
+Upon visiting the site without being signed in, users must log in using a username/password and simulate a request; no actual network request is necessary.
+The simulated request consistently returns a valid token, with any string serving as a token.
+Once signed in, the login status should persist even if the user closes and reopens the webpage; ensuring this persistence is crucial and should be implemented optimally.
+After signing in, the website features a text label along with buttons for adding, updating, marking as done, and removing tasks.
+If the user logs out and then signs in again, no tasks will be displayed.

 ## Getting started locally with pnpm

 1. Ensure [Node.js](https://nodejs.org/) is installed.